 "We have some very high-profile visiting artists come through MP&E and get to watch them record or mix.
 They each get spectacular results, but through vastly different approaches.
 It reinforces the fact that each of us needs to go through our own process to get to the ultimate goal: the intended emotional impact that connects an artist with a listener."

 "From the production side, it's easy to lose sight of that ultimate goal by getting 'lost in the toys.'
 Obviously when you're in school it's important to try out a lot of different techniques and to get facile with the tools.
 But ultimately we want to make the technology disappear—to be in service of the process and the creative moment.
-We're trying to get out of the way, to be masters of the tools and not slaves to them."
+We're trying to get out of the way."

 "In this field, the tools change so quickly that learning is less about the tool itself than it is about the process of learning.
 It's also about gaining the confidence that, even if you haven't seen something before, you know you can approach learning it in the same way you've approached everything else you've learned."